Sweden vs Argentina

 Argentina played 11 matches in 2012 and lost only one.
 That was against Brazil in the first leg of a two-legged friendly using players from domestic leagues that was ultimately decided on penalties – so it probably shouldn’t be seen as representative.
 Sweden also have a strong recent record.
 They’ve beaten England and drawn with Germany, and – of course – are the current unofficial champs.

 It looks like a hard match to call, although the bookmakers fancy Argentina.
-At the time of writing, Bet365 have Messi and company as 5/4 favourites, with Zlatan’s Sweden at a tempting 11/5.
-You can also watch a free and legal live stream of the match via Bet365, subject to restrictions in your country.
+At the time of writing, [link expired] have Messi and company as 5/4 favourites, with Zlatan’s Sweden at a tempting 11/5.
+You can also watch a free and legal live stream of the match via [link expired], subject to restrictions in your country.
 Just click on the link below.
-You’ll need to create an account if you don’t already have one, but you don’t need to make a bet.
-If you do open an account and decide to make a deposit of £10 or more, you’ll be entitled to up to £200 in free bets.